‘Double standards’: World reacts to US veto on Gaza truce resolution at UN

 Amnesty International

-Agnes Callamard, Amnesty’s secretary general: “By vetoing this resolution, the US has displayed a callous disregard for civilian suffering in the face of a staggering death toll, extensive destruction and an unprecedented humanitarian catastrophe happening in the occupied Gaza Strip.”
+Agnes Callamard, Amnesty’s secretary general, said on X that the US veto “displays a callous disregard for civilian suffering in the face of a staggering death toll”.
+The statement also said that Washington “has brazenly wielded and weaponized its veto to strongarm the UN Security Council, further undermining its credibility and ability to live up to its mandate to maintain international peace and security”.

+US veto of ceasefire resolution displays callous disregard for civilian suffering in face of staggering death toll.
+It is morally indefensible, a dereliction of the US duty to prevent atrocity crimes and a complete lack of global leadership.
+Just appalling https://t.co/vl6Pv6Lcv6

 We are devastated by the UN Security Council’s failure to adopt a resolution demanding a ceasefire in Gaza—blocked by a solitary veto from the United States.